 skip to Main Content

-When to start Physical Therapy after ACL surgery
+When to Start Physical Therapy After ACL Surgery

-When to start Physical Therapy after ACL surgery
+When to Start Physical Therapy After ACL Surgery

 Soccer, basketball, and winter sports like skiing are common reasons you may attend physical therapy for an ACL injury.
 When an ACL tear occurs, surgery is often the recommended course of action to restore stability to the knee.

-As important as the surgery itself may be, this is only the beginning of the road to recovery which typically takes nine months to a year for most people.
 You will need a well-structured rehabilitation plan that only a properly trained physical therapist can implement to get you back to the activities you love.
 The following is your guideline when to start physical therapy after ACL surgery.

 Request an Appointment

-What is an ACL Surgery?
+What is an ACL Injury, and What Does Surgery Involve?

-Knowing when to start Physical Therapy after ACL surgery is crucial!
+Knowing When to Start Physical Therapy After ACL Surgery is Crucial

 Physical Therapy plays a pivotal role in the rehabilitation process after ACL reconstruction surgery.
 It helps to restore strength, flexibility, and range of motion.
 It also addresses any compensations that may have developed.